Mikejo5000/vsts-docs-pr/docs/tfs-server/install/sharepoint/install-sharepoint.md

 If your existing SharePoint installation meets the TFS requirements for SharePoint, you can [verify your existing SharePoint deployment](verify-sharepoint.md) and then integrate it with TFS.
 Before you verify, review the [SharePoint requirements for TFS](../../requirements.md#sharepoint).

 > [!TIP]
-> You can use a remote SharePoint installation—an instance of SharePoint that is not installed on the TFS server—but to do this you'll need to install the TFS extensions for SharePoint on the SharePoint server.
+> You can use a remote SharePoint installation-an instance of SharePoint that is not installed on the TFS server-but to do this you'll need to install the TFS extensions for SharePoint on the SharePoint server.
 See [How to: Install Remote SharePoint Products for Team Foundation Server](setup-remote-sharepoint.md).

 ## To install SharePoint 2013 products for TFS